winterfluid/Work-log/README.md

 # Work-log
-This is a project designed to document what I do every day
+this is a project aimed to record what i do ereryday